Unity-Technologies/com.unity.cinemachine/com.unity.cinemachine/Documentation~/CinemachineBrainEvents.md

 # Cinemachine Brain Events

-Use the Cinemachine Camera Manager Events component to have events sent only for a specific Cinemachine Camera Manager.
+Use the Cinemachine Brain Events component to have events sent only for a specific Cinemachine Brain.

 For more information, refer to [Cinemachine Events](CinemachineEvents.md).